rubicolabs/charhub-docs/docs/test3.md

 <div class="tutor-bubble">
   <img src="/assets/ghostchan.png" alt="Ghost-chan">
   <div class="assistant-bubble">
-    <span class="typed-text">“More detail means better results!
+    <span class="typewriter">“More detail means better results!
 Think: Who is the subject?
 What are they wearing?
 Where are they?”</span>
   </div>
 </div>